DMV Policy for Drivers with Psychiatric Disorders

 It is the policy of the Department of Motor Vehicles, based on guidance and recommendations from the Medical Advisory Board, that a driver with a documented unstable psychiatric condition shall not drive for a period of 3-6 months, depending on the severity of the condition.

-DMV will determine how long the customer should refrain from driving, based upon recommendations and guidance from the Medical Advisory Board, recommendations from the driver’s psychiatrist or treating physician, and the seriousness of the episode which caused hospitalization.
+DMV will determine how long the customer should refrain from driving, based upon recommendations and guidance from the Medical Advisory Board, recommendations from the driver’s psychiatrist or medical providers, the seriousness of the episode which caused hospitalization, and the driver’s compliance with treatment.

 Monitoring and Review of the Driver